-OKALOOSA COUNTY, Fla.
-(WJHG/WECP) - Okaloosa County Commissioners could join in on the lawsuit against Purdue Pharma.
+Okaloosa County Commissioners could join in on Purdue Pharma lawsuit

-Okaloosa County Commissioners could have a seat at the table in the lawsuit against Purdue Pharma.
-(MGN)
+Okaloosa County Commissioners could join in on the lawsuit against Purdue Pharma.

 County Attorney Greg Stewart says they are still looking for a law firm to represent their goals in the case, but they want any money they get out of the lawsuit to go back into fighting the opioid crisis.